tgoelles/cookiecutter_science/README.md

 # Cookiecutter for Science projects

-_A logical, reasonably standardized, but flexible project structure for doing and sharing Python data science work._
-Based on [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/) and enhanced by:
+A cookiecutter template for Science and Data Science projects where you have data, code and some form of dessimination.

+* for Python but also for Julia and R
-* docker based python environment
+* docker based and version controoled environment based on VS code Dev Containers
-* reports based on a LaTeX docker container
+* reports based on a LaTeX
-* deleted some useless clutter
 * optimised with data based publications in mind
 * optimised for use with VS Code
-* added path definitions in the src python package
+* added path definitions in the project_package python
 * support for more custom python packages
 * kedro data structure